ironcodev/react-reduxify/README.md

 # react-reduxify
-This library contains just a single and simple function to ease the pain and headache of using redux connect function.
+This library contains a single 'reduxify' function to ease using redux.

+# First Usage: reduxify() over connect()
 Instead of using mapStateToProps, mapDispatchToProps and the cryptic and scary `connect()` function ...

 ```javascript